StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 ![Screenshot of Harbor interface to start image scanning](/img/harbor-trivy-start.jpg)

-2. __Check the scan result__: Once scan is done you can check the result in the GUI.
+2. __Check the scan result__: Once the scan is done you can check the result in the GUI.

 ![Screenshot of Harbor interface with scanning results](/img/harbor-scan-result.png)